How do you choose between a fixed or variable-rate mortgage?

 Open lines of credit

 You’ll also need to pass the mortgage stress test.
 The mortgage stress test proves to the lender that you can afford higher mortgage payments if and when higher mortgage rates arrive.
+You can use the Government of Canada's Mortgage Qualifier Tool to help give you an idea of whether or not you can qualify for a mortgage based on income and expenses.

 It’s a good idea to get pre-approved with a mortgage broker before looking at properties.
 If you’re not qualifying for the purchase price that you want, the mortgage broker can make suggestions to help you qualify, such paying down debt or bringing on additional income via a co-signer.